neves-eduardo/hotel-challenge/README.md

 ## Running the Project
 ### Build the projects
-1. In the project directory, run the following: cd .\hotel-service\
+#### 1. In the project directory, run the following:
+ cd .\hotel-service\
 ./gradlew clean build
  cd .\reservation-service\
 ./gradlew clean build

-2.Run the docker-compose
+#### 2. Run the docker-compose
 docker-compose up
 ### Import the Postman Collection to your personal Postman
 Use the provided json file in the root folder of the directory to get all the HTTP requests in one place.
+You may perform the following actions:
+### Using the APIs
+1. CREATE HOTEL
+2. GET ALL HOTELS/GET HOTEL BY ID
+3. CREATE A REVIEW FOR A HOTEL
+4. SEARCH A HOTEL BASED ON CERTAIN CRITERIA TO COMPARE IT WITH OTHERS
+5. DELETE HOTEL
+6. CREATE RESERVATION
+7. DELETE RESERVATION
+8. UPDATE A RESERVATION STATUS ASYNCHRONOUSLY